 Mexican food is known to be very rich in variety, flavour and colour.
 Mexican food is a combination of indigenous cultures as well as European cuisine elements that introduced themselves in the 1700’s.
 Mexican cuisine would not be considered so without the presence of corn, rice and beans in its dishes.
 Mexican food generously makes use of tamales, tortillas, squash and chilli peppers.
-All of these delicious treats can be found at the these St .Louis restaurants offering Mexican dining and cuisine.
+All of these delicious treats can be found at the these STL restaurants offering Mexican dining and cuisine.

 Mexican Food St. Louis

 Amigo’s Cantina 314-821-0877 South County

 Amigo Joe’s 314-645-1995 The Hill